Avrhambi/Utube/Node-js_server/README.md

 # UTube Node.js Server

 ## Overview
 Welcome to the UTube Node.js Server branch, a key component of the UTube app.
-This repository holds the server-side code that powers our UTube application, which simulates a simplified version of a video streaming service where users can watch, like, and comment on videos.
+This repository holds the server-side code that powers our UTube application.

 ## Wiki - Full Documentation